 The MEEP Lab has a strong focus on research and is a dynamic and productive group.
-Members of the group are interested in various aspects of molecular ecology and computational evolutionary biology, including phylogenetic methods, molecular clocks, evolutionary rates, phylogeography, and environmental DNA.
+Members of the group are interested in various aspects of molecular ecology and computational evolutionary biology, including phylogenetic methods, molecular clocks, evolutionary rates, and phylogeography.
 We work on study systems from across the Tree of Life, including animals, plants, bacteria, and viruses.

 Our ongoing research projects span a broad range of topics and include both theoretical and applied aspects of phylogenetic and molecular evolutionary analysis.
 Much of this work is performed in collaboration with leading Australian and international researchers.